wallytutor/AuChimiste.jl/README.md

 - [ ] Module `ChemicalKinetics` provides the basis for the construction of reactor models in [ChemicalReactors.jl](src/ChemicalReactors.jl).
 It is built upon [ModelingToolkit](https://docs.sciml.ai/ModelingToolkit/stable/) blocks and allows for chains of reactors, plug-flow reactors,...

--[ ] Supporting the above there is [PhysicalChemistry.jl](src/PhysicalChemistry.jl) which provides the required closure models for the different modules, and [CombustionChemistry.jl](src/CombustionChemistry.jl) a specialized package for the analysis and simulation of combustion systems.
+- [ ] Supporting the above there is [PhysicalChemistry.jl](src/PhysicalChemistry.jl) which provides the required closure models for the different modules, and [CombustionChemistry.jl](src/CombustionChemistry.jl) a specialized package for the analysis and simulation of combustion systems.

+- [ ] Going one step further, [ChemicalThermodynamics.jl](src/ChemicalThermodynamics.jl) makes use of some of the above (and in some cases other modules may use `ChemicalThermodynamics`) to provide chemical thermodynamics computations, with focus in phase equilibria and [CALPHAD](https://calphad.org/) approaches.